What is it?

 Why I built it

-I wanted a system where that context just existed — permanently — and could be queried at the start of any session.
-Something that’s read all my Obsidian notes, all my project files, all my handoff documents, and can tell me what I need to know immediately.
+I wanted a system where that context just existed — permanently available, queryable in natural language.
+Something that had read all my Obsidian notes, all my project files, all my handoff documents, and could answer questions immediately.

 How it works